thruston/Drawing-with-Metapost/README.md

 If you find any errors, or have any suggestions for improvement, please raise an issue or submit a pull request on Github.

-Copyright (c) 2024 by Toby Thurston.
+Copyright (c) 2025 by Toby Thurston.
 This material may be distributed only subject to the terms and conditions set forth in the Open Publication License, v1.0 or later.
 The latest version is presently available at https://opencontent.org/openpub/

+Distribution of substantively modified versions of this document is prohibited without the explicit permission of the copyright holder.
+Distribution of the work or derivative of the work in any standard (paper) book form is prohibited unless prior permission is obtained from the copyright holder.